Cosby5/All-My-Stars/README.md

 - [code-server](https://github.com/cdr/code-server) - VS Code in the browser
 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [theia](https://github.com/eclipse-theia/theia) - Eclipse Theia is a cloud & desktop IDE framework implemented in TypeScript.
-- [rxdb](https://github.com/pubkey/rxdb) - :computer: 🔄 :iphone: A realtime Database for JavaScript Applications
+- [rxdb](https://github.com/pubkey/rxdb) - 🔄 A realtime Database for JavaScript Applications
 - [verdaccio-gitlab](https://github.com/bufferoverflow/verdaccio-gitlab) - private npm registry (Verdaccio) using gitlab-ce as authentication and authorization provider
 - [verdaccio](https://github.com/verdaccio/verdaccio) - 📦🔐A lightweight private proxy registry build in Node.js
 - [windows95](https://github.com/felixrieseberg/windows95) - 💩🚀 Windows 95 in Electron.
 Runs on macOS, Linux, and Windows.